josmar-crwdstffng/angular/aio/content/guide/universal.md

 For a more detailed look at different techniques and concepts surrounding SSR, check out this [article](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

-Easily prepare an application for server-side rendering using the [Angular CLI](guide/glossary#cli).
+Easily prepare an application for server-side rendering using the [Angular CLI][AioGuideGlossaryCommandLineInterfaceCli].
 The CLI schematic `@nguniversal/express-engine` performs the required steps, as described.

 <div class="alert is-helpful">